dasch-swiss/dsp-api/docs/05-internals/development/vscode-config.md

 To have full functionality, the [Scala Metals](https://scalameta.org/metals/) plugin should be installed.

 Additionally, a number of plugins can be installed for convenience, but are not required.
 Those include but are by no means limited to:
-- Docker (to attach to running docker containers)
+- Docker - to attach to running docker containers
-- Stardog RDF grammar (.ttl sysntax highlighting)
+- Stardog RDF grammar - TTL syntax highlighting
 - Lua
 - REST client
 - ...